Adiabatic Limit and Deformations of Complex Structures: Introduction

 {\it for every $C^{\infty}$ $d$-closed pure-type form $u$ on $X$, the following exactness conditions are equivalent: } The $\partial\bar\partial$-property is equivalent to all the canonical linear maps $H^{p,\,q}_{BC}(X,\,\C)\longrightarrow H^{p,\,q}_A(X,\,\C)$, from the Bott-Chern to the Aeppli cohomology, being isomorphisms.
 Since both of these cohomologies can be computed using either smooth forms or currents, the $\partial\bar\partial$-property is also equivalent to the equivalences (\ref{eqn:dd-bar_def}) holding for every $d$-closed pure-type current on $X$.

 A standard result in Hodge theory asserts that every compact K\"ahler manifold is a $\partial\bar\partial$-manifold.
-Moreover, every {\it class} ${\cal C}$ manifold (by definition, these are the compact complex manifolds that are bimeromorphically equivalent to compact K\"ahler manifolds), hence also every Moishezon manifold, is a $\partial\bar\partial$-manifold, but the class of $\partial\bar\partial$-manifolds strictly contains the {\it class} ${\cal C}$.
-(See, e.g., [Pop14] for further details.)
+Moreover, every {\it class} ${\mathcal C}$ manifold (by definition, these are the compact complex manifolds that are bimeromorphically equivalent to compact K\"ahler manifolds), hence also every Moishezon manifold, is a $\partial\bar\partial$-manifold, but the class of $\partial\bar\partial$-manifolds strictly contains the {\it class} ${\mathcal C}$.
+(See e.g. [Pop14] for further details.)

+Another standard result in Hodge theory ensures that the Fr\"olicher spectral sequence of any $\partial\bar\partial$-manifold $X$ degenerates at $E_1$ (the best possible degeneration property): $E_1(X) = E_\infty(X)$.

-A stronger result than Theorem \ref{The:limits_E_r_sG_introd} was proved in Proposition 4.1 of [Pop09]: any deformation limit of $\partial\bar\partial$-manifolds is a strongly Gauduchon (sG) manifold.
-In the present paper, we use our Fr\"olicher approximating vector bundle of Corollary and Definition \ref{Cor-Def:bundle_family} to obtain the possibly weaker $E_r$-sG conclusion on the limiting fibre under the same assumption on the other fibres.
-However, we will see that this weaker conclusion on the deformation limits of $\partial\bar\partial$-manifolds will yield the same optimal conclusion, captured in Theorem \ref{The:moidef}, on the deformation limits of projective and Moishezon manifolds as the one obtained in [Pop09] and [Pop10].
+A result stronger than Theorem \ref{The:limits_E_r_sG_introd} was proved in Proposition 4.1 of [Pop09]: any deformation limit of $\partial\bar\partial$-manifolds is a strongly Gauduchon (sG) manifold.
+In the present paper, we use our relative Fr\"olicher approximating vector bundle (FAVB) of Corollary and Definition \ref{Cor-Def:bundle_family} (or, alternatively, only the Kodaira-Spencer theory of [KS60] and our Laplacians -- see Remark \ref{Rem:projections_smooth-var_suffices}) to obtain the possibly weaker $E_r$-sG conclusion (for some specified $r\geq 1$) on the limiting fibre $X_0$ under the same $\partial\bar\partial$-assumption on the other fibres.
+(Moreover, Remark \ref{Rem:referee-suggestion} and Theorem \ref{The:limits_E_r_sG_simplified} yield the $E_3$-sG conclusion on $X_0$.)
+However, we show that any of these weaker conclusions on the deformation limits of $\partial\bar\partial$-manifolds yields the same optimal conclusion, captured in Theorem \ref{The:moidef}, on the deformation limits of projective and Moishezon manifolds as the one obtained in [Pop09] and [Pop10].
 Moreover, the new method introduced in the present paper has the advantage of being more conceptual than the ad hoc arguments of [Pop09].
-It effectively puts those arguments on a more theoretical footing via the machinery of the Fr\"olicher spectral sequence and our new Fr\"olicher approximating vector bundle.
+It effectively puts those arguments on a more theoretical footing via the machinery of the Fr\"olicher spectral sequence.

 Besides Theorem \ref{The:limits_E_r_sG_introd}, the other main building block (cf. Theorem \ref{The:boundedness}) of the proof of Theorem \ref{The:moidef} is the use of a $C^\infty$ family $(\gamma_t)_{t\in B}$ of $E_r$-sG metrics on the fibres $(X_t)_{t\in B}$, whose existence is mainly guaranteed by Theorem \ref{The:limits_E_r_sG_introd}, to uniformly control the volumes of the relative (i.e. contained in the fibres) divisors that form an irreducible component of the relative Barlet space of divisors (cf. [Bar75]) associated with the family $(X_t)_{t\in B}$.
 Finitely many integrations by parts are used.